Worklytics/psoxy/docs/testing.md

 If you're running the Terraform examples in a different location from where you wish to run tests, then you can install the tool alone:

   1. Clone the Psoxy repo to your local machine:

 ```shell
 git clone https://github.com/Worklytics/psoxy.git
 ```

   2. From within that clone, install the test tool:

 ```shell
 ./tools/install-test-tool.sh
 ```

-3. Review the `todos_2` output variable from the Terraform apply run, which will contain specific examples of how to run the test tool for your deployment.

-   The contents of this output variable are also written to the local file system of where you ran Terraform apply, with prefixes `TODO 2 ...`
+   3. Get specific test commands for your deployment
+      - If you set the `todos_as_outputs` variable to `true`, your Terraform apply run should contain `todo2` output variable with testing instructions.
+      - If you set `todos_as_local_files` variable to `true`, your Terraform apply run should contain local files named `TODO 2 ...` with testing instructions.

+      In both cases, you will need to replace the test tool path included there with the path to your installation.

 ### Testing Deployments made without Terraform